niranjan-gondaliya/magento-2-admin-theme/README.md

 # Magento 2 Admin Theme
 This module is used for change admin Login page logo and admin dashboard logo.
+You have to change you logo in following location. **view/adminhtml/web/images**

 # Features